 GRANNY’S BAKING TABLE

-Granny’s Baking Table is under construction and preparing to open on Bridge Street right next door to the Community Foundation of Western MA.
-Granny’s is a partnership between the talented folks behind Souper Sweet Sandwich Shop in Forest Park & Sidecar Bakery (a.k.a. the bicycle beignet guy!)
+Granny’s Baking Table is open on Bridge Street right next door to the Community Foundation of Western MA.
+Granny’s is a partnership between owner of Souper Sweet Sandwich Shop , Sonya Yelder & Todd Crosset owner of Sidecar Bakery !

 HOT OVEN COOKIES

 Shelia Coon believes in the magic of cookies and has the sweetest story to share about her business: Hot Oven Cookies.
-Located at 1597 Main St, Springfield, MA, Shelia has big dreams of sharing the cookie love by one day, making her small business a franchise.
+Located at 1365 Main St, Springfield, MA.

 Hot Table creates fresh and delicious panini with family friendly service.
 Their unique round shaped artisan bread is stuffed with the freshest of ingredients.
 You can choose from one of their delicious signature panini or you can build your own from scratch.
 Each panini is individually made right in front of you and grilled to perfection on their “Hot Table” grill.